pt-walk-of-fame/pt-walk-of-fame/README.md

 ***SCROLL TO BOTTOM IF YOU NOMINATED YOURSELF OR SOMEONE ELSE ON JULY 3RD AND THEY WEREN'T ADDED***

 **If you are an honouree and this is your first time seeing the account, hi!!
-Don't worry, it's not an actual WALK, just an awards account!!**
+Don't worry, it's not an actual WALK, just an awards account!!
+If you'd like to be removed, send through the strawpage!!**

 **Thank you so much to everyone who nominated someone!
 I'm so happy to say that I will be keeping the PTWOF going and will be adding more people who get nominated when I can.
 Requests will be looked at once I finish making the stars for the current honourees!**